FlorianMgs/gpt-cli/README.md

 Be aware that there is a cost associated every time GPT3 is invoked, so be mindful of your account usage.
 Also be wary of sending sensitive data to OpenAI, and also wary of arbitrarily executing scripts or programs that GPT3 generates.
 Also, this is my very first time working in Ruby.
 So please be indulgent 🙏
-A future release will replace `lib/contexts.rb` by a JSON file so user will be able to easily add/modify custom context prompts.
+A future release will  by a JSON file so user will be able to easily add/modify custom context prompts.

+## TODO

+- Replace `lib/contexts.rb` by a JSON file that will be located wherever user wants, fetch it's path through ENV var.
+This way we can easily add/modify custom context prompts.
+- Add dall-e support

 ## Development